...

 Instructions

-• Prepare the banana leaves by briefly passing them over an open flame or hot skillet to make them pliable.
-Wipe them clean with a damp cloth and set aside.
+• Lightly heat the banana leaves over an open flame or a hot pan until they become pliable and glossy.
+Wipe clean with a damp cloth and set aside.
+This prevents tearing during wrapping and adds a subtle aroma when steaming.

 Nutrition